 The Limes Roll In

 The electric bicycle rental service, which was founded in San Francisco in 2017, first hit London in 2018.
-It took some time for their vehicles — which users can unlock and ride in seconds using a simple phone app — to become a visible part of the city’s landscape.
+It took some time for its vehicles — which users can unlock and ride in seconds using a simple phone app — to become a visible part of the city’s landscape.
 But now, they’re inescapable.
 Last year, an estimated 1.26 million cycle journeys took place per day in London, and the company says that 97 percent of the population is never more than two minutes from a Lime bike.
 Stevenson insists that their widespread use is down to reliability and convenience.
 “People won’t use our service if they’re not confident that when they go out, there’s going to be a bike nearby that’s working, with full charge, and they can get on and get started,” he says.

 With the wind in your hair and beer on the horizon, it’s a special kind of journey that blends purse-pinching convenience with a spontaneous desire to get to the bar and knock back a few pints.